 The screening of a film or video accompanied by an in-person appearance by the artist.
 The fee is separate and distinct from any rental fees paid to a film distributor.
 The continuous screening of a film or video in an exhibition is covered under the exhibition categories listed above.
 In the case of both single and continuous screening in an exhibition context, institutions are not required to pay an artist fee if a fee is paid to a distributor.

-The delivery by a single participant of an existing lecture or visual presentation of works, or the reading of a text to an audience.
+The delivery by a single participant of an existing talk or visual presentation of works, or the reading of a text to an audience.
+(Revised category 09/18).

 The reprinting of an existing text in a publication issued by an organization.